Equity Workforce Planning and Capacity Grants

 Pre-Application Webinar

-On October 23, 2024 at 12 pm, MassCEC will hold a pre-application webinar for the 2025 Equity Workforce Planning and Capacity funding opportunity.
-Please register below to learn more about eligibility, budget, and the application process.
-This webinar will be recorded and the slides will be available for viewing after the event.
+On October 23, 2024 MassCEC held a pre-application webinar for the 2025 Equity Workforce Planning and Capacity funding opportunity.
+The webinar addressed eligibility, budget, and the application process.

 Frequently Asked Questions